aws-samples/aws-mlops-pipelines-terraform/README.md

 * Terraform has workspaces, which makes it easier to manage multiple environments.
 * Using Terraform can expedite deployment process because development team lacks skills and experiences in CloudFormation.

+## Prerequisites

+*	Terraform CLI installed on your local machine or cloud workspace (if you use cloud workspace)
+*	AWS CLI installed
+* An AWS account
+* Your AWS credentials.
+You can create a new Access Key on this page.
+* Github repositories.
+One repository is for build repository (“modelbuild-pipeline”), and the other one is for deploy repository (“modeldeploy-pipeline”).
+The repository names match those in the variable file.

 ## Setup Terraform Cloud
 Terraform Cloud is an application that manages Terraform runs in a consistent and reliable environment instead of on your local machine.
 It stores shared state and secret data, and connects to version control systems so that you and your team can work on infrastructure as code within your usual code workflow.
 It also has a private registry for sharing Terraform modules.